winhiv/aavf-spec/aavf-spec.md

 ```
 #CHROM    GENE    POS     REF    ALT     FILTER  ALT_FREQ  COVERAGE INFO
-my_chrom  a       2       LK     L       PASS    0.5       1000
+my_chrom  a       2       LK     L       PASS    0.5       1000     RC=ctcaaa;AC=ctc
 ```

-This is a deleteion of one reference amino acids since the reference allele LK is being replaced by just the L [the reference amino acid].
-Again there are only two alleles so I have the two followin segrating haplotypes.
+This is a deletion of one reference amino acid since the reference allele LK is being replaced by just the L [the reference amino acid].
+Again there are only two alleles so I have the two following seggregating haplotypes.

 | Example | Amino Acid Sequence | Nucleotide Sequence    | Alteration                                                |
 |---------|--------------------:|-----------------------:|-----------------------------------------------------------|